Fitz William McMaster

 Fitz William McMaster (March 23, 1826 – September 10, 1899) was an American lawyer and politician.

 Early life and career

 McMaster was born in Fairfield, South Carolina, and was educated at South Carolina College (now the University of South Carolina).
 He earned the rank of colonel in the army of the Confederate States of America.
 Following the conclusion of the Civil War and during Reconstruction, McMaster worked as a lawyer.
 He served as the defense attorney for Edward T. Avery, one of nearly five hundred white men indicted for affiliation with the Ku Klux Klan.
-Avery, along with almost all of the other defendants, was found not-guilty of violently intimidating Black citizens from voting in 1872.

 Politics and civic life

 After the fraudulent and violent election of governor Wade Hampton III ended Reconstruction, McMaster served as a judge, state representative, and state senator in the Democrat-led government that established Jim Crow.
 His advocacy strengthened and expanded the state’s segregated public education system begun during Reconstruction.
 In the 1880s, he rallied politicians to fund Columbia’s schools and helped to found the Winthrop Normal and Industrial College of South Carolina (now Winthrop University) to train white teachers.
 He was also mayor of Columbia and an active member of Camp Hampton, a Civil War veterans organization that promoted the Lost Cause.
 McMaster died in 1899.